 If you have received benefits for a long period, your employer may request that you undergo a reassessment of your injury.
 If your injury has healed and it is no longer preventing you from working, you may be required to return any paid benefits.

-That is why, once you’ve been injured, you should keep in contact with a worker’s compensation lawyer in Long Beach professional.
+That is why, once you’ve been injured, you should keep in contact with a worker’s compensation lawyer in California professional.
 They can help you navigate the system so you’re treated fairly and equitably.
 This is especially true if you have not fully healed, and are asked to return to work too soon.

 You Have the Right to Receive Any Promised Settlement Agreement